"

 The membrane potential is measured using two electrodes.
 A reference electrode is placed in the extracellular solution.
 The recording electrode is inserted into the cell body of the neuron.

 Figure 3.1.
-The membrane potential is measured using a reference electrode placed in the extracellular solution and a recording electrode placed in the cell soma.
-The membrane potential is the difference in voltage between these two regions.
-‘Measuring Membrane Potential’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Measuring membrane potential.
+The membrane potential is measured using a reference electrode placed in the extracellular solution and a recording electrode inserted into the cell body.
+The membrane potential is the voltage difference between these two locations.
+‘Measuring Membrane Potential’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Terminology